GitMirroring/gnuboot/site/faq.md

 How do I write-protect the flash chip?
 ----------------------------------------------------------------------------

-By default, there is no write-protection on a libreboot system.
+By default, there is no write-protection on a GNU Boot system.
 This is for usability reasons, because most people do not have easy access to an external programmer for re-flashing their firmware, or they find it inconvenient to use an external programmer.